mleoking/LeoTask/README.md

 Before running the example application, please 1) install [Java](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) and [Gnuplot 4.6.5](http://sourceforge.net/projects/gnuplot/files/gnuplot/4.6.5/), and 2) include the the directories of the command _java_ and _gnuplot_ in system’s _PATH_ environment variable.

+Note: to run the example without installing Gnuplot, please replace all "plot" in the configuration file with "plt".

 To run the example application of Roll Dice, chang the current directory to the "Demo" folder and then execute the following commnad

     java -jar leotask.jar -load=rolldice.xml